elespdn/elespdn.github.io/talks/20190425_TEIcustomization/exercises/exerciseRoma.md

 In this page (List of TEI modules) you can choose the modules which will be included in the schema.
 The full list of available TEI modules is listed on the left, and at the right there is a ‘List of selected modules’ which is the list currently selected for your schema.

-- For this exercise, remove the module Dictionary.
+- For this exercise, remove the module Dictionaries (click on 'remove', not on 'dictionaries').

 ## Elements